You really can be very nervous and still give a great speech.

 Confidence grows quickly when you start to believe in your message and how what you have to say will help your audience

 She begins her speech with the opening line:

 “The first thing I would like to say is ‘thank you.’
 Not only has Harvard given me an extraordinary honour, but the weeks of fear and nausea I have endured at the thought of giving this commencement address have made me lose weight”.

 After rapturous applause and laughter she settles into her stride.

 She immediately connects with her audience and is just moments away from winning them over completely.

 How does she do it whilst openly claiming such angst?

-She endears herself to her audience through 3 of the most powerful communication tools known to man since the advent of public speaking.
+She endears herself to her audience through 3 extremely powerful communication tools.

-– Message – it’s through the power, clarity and belief in our own message that the fear, doubt and confusion dissipates and leaves us free to deliver our point authentically and with sincerity.
+It’s through the power, clarity and belief in our own message that the fear, doubt and confusion dissipates.

 “I have decided to talk to you about the benefits of failure.
 And as you stand on the threshold of what is sometimes called ‘real life’, I want to extol the crucial importance of imagination.”